EVIDENCE

 - Funding bias (industry-sponsored studies may favor positive results).

-- Publication bias (negative results often go unpublished).
+- Publication bias (negative results are often not published).

 - Misinterpretation of Data